 You won’t get by for long being dishonest on your social profiles.
 Don’t tout having a larger company than you really might have or act like you did something that you didn’t do.
 A big one right now is freebooting, where you take the content of someone else and repurpose it as if it were your own.
 Be honest with your social media.

 Sometimes we get caught up in the passion of things and participate in social media when we aren’t quite sure what exactly is going on.
 Just because you see a new hashtag trending and you want to be with the “cool kids” and hashtag it too, doesn’t mean you should!
 Tamara at our meetup mentioned the Digiorno’s fiasco during a domestic violence awareness campaign using hashtag #WhyIStayed.
 They clearly didn’t understand the context of the hashtag, or else they probably would have never posted this tweet:

 Beat your worst critics to the punch by being proactive with problem-solving on social media.
 Your social media can be your biggest asset when it comes to sharing your point of view.
 Imagine a product recall.
 You are getting flack from all directions, and everyone is waiting to hear from the source on the matter.
 Where do they listen?
 Social media.
 While looking around, I noticed an interesting thing with Blue Bell ice cream.
 Their social media presence was waaaay sub-par prior to their March 13th announcement of their massive product recall.
 Since making the announcement, you can tell that their social media has been the main way they have communicated with their often still-loyal following.
 Be social so that you have control over the discussion when it comes to your brand solving issues.

 17. Good manners.

 Now we all know this is the case, but just to re-iterate the point: have good manners on social media.
-Or as Ellen would say, “Be kind to one another”.
-There’s really no place for rude or inappropriate posts and content, they will provide zero benefit to you or your brand.
+Or as Ellen would say, “Be kind to one another.”
+There’s no place for rude or inappropriate posts and content; they will provide zero benefits to you or your brand.